urosevic/stock-ticker/readme.txt

 ?>
 `

-That will return associated array for requested symbols:
+That will return the associated array for the requested symbols:
 `
 array(2) {
   ["AAPL"]=>